SPC3 9 Amp in / 10 Amp out Solar Power Center

 Introduction

 The SPC3 is a solar power center, it can handle all of the power functions for a solar charged 12 Volt DC system.
-The SPC3 contains a 9 amp photovoltaic charge controller, a 10 amp low voltage load disconnect circuit and a built-in white LED array for area illumination.
-The low voltage disconnect circuit has a load on-off switch, and a battery low voltage indicator.
+The SPC3 contains a 9 amp photovoltaic charge controller, a 10 amp low voltage load disconnect circuit and a pair of built-in white LEDs for area illumination.
+The low voltage disconnect circuit has a load on-off switch and a battery low voltage indicator.
 By using the SPC3 as the center of a solar powered device, long battery life is assured.
-The SPC3 can be used as a self-contained solar lighting system, it is also useful for making solar powered audio and radio devices and much more.
+The SPC3 can be used for a stand-alone solar lighting system, it can also be used for making solar powered audio and radio devices.

 The circuit was designed with the following goals: